PassKit/passkit-c-sharp-quickstart/README.md

 - Recommended Code Editor Visual Studio Code [Guide to Installation](https://code.visualstudio.com/docs/setup/setup-overview)
 - If you use Visual Studio Code use this [guide](https://code.visualstudio.com/docs/languages/csharp) to install the necessary extensions
 - .NET v6.0 [Guide to Installation](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) (please note: should you be installing this in Mac if may come up as malicious software despite being from Microsoft.
 The way to fix this is shown in the configuration)
+- Your [SDK Host and Port](https://help.passkit.com/en/articles/10720707-sdk-and-api-configuration-settings), you may need to update this in the `GrpcConnection.cs` or `GrpcConnectionPooling.cs` depending on which server you signed up on

  ### Configuration